kevinkesslerit/metahermitcrab.com/README.md

 ## Contributing

 Thank you for considering contributing to MetaHermitCrab!
-The contribution guide can be found in the [MetaCrab documentation](https://metahermitcrab.com/docs/contributions).
+The contribution guide can be found in the [MetaHermitCrab documentation](https://metahermitcrab.com/docs/contributions).

 ## Code of Conduct